-My Journey Through War and Peace is the first of several memoirs I hope to publish, each one focused on a different decade of my life.
+Yearning for Magic and My Journey Through War and Peace are the first of several memoirs I hope to publish, each one focused on a different decade of my life.
 More adventures continued—even more unusual than a woman war journalist and becoming a homeopath.
 I am inspired to write these memoirs and help others navigate their own adventures and spiritual journeys.

 Since my early teenage years, I’ve been on a spiritual quest, which was initially based on the Buddhist tradition.
 I followed my father's beliefs as he became a Zen Master in the Rinzai tradition.
 I searched for answers about the meaning of life and how to navigate life from intuition and an inward knowing connected to the Divine.
 My Journey Through War and Peace, focuses on ten years, during my twenties when I was compelled to act in courageous ways (going to a war zone and to the Soviet Union during the height of the Cold War), while propelled by an intense anxiety that led to insight, transformation and new challenges.